geins-io/geins-checkout/README.md

 ### Todo

 - [ ] Copy cart if settings says so
-- [ ] Render logo from the `logo` field in checkout settings
+- [x] Render logo from the `logo` field in checkout settings
-- [ ] Fix image urls from - https://labs.commerce.services/product/raw/
+- [ ] Fix image urls from - https://labs.commerce.services/product/raw/ (Add base img url to token!)
 - [ ] Address inputs and validation in components
 - [ ] Add a way to add custom fields to the checkout form
 - [ ] Proofing for external checkout rendering (avarda?).